 Subodh Bhave is not just the heartthrob of the Marathi film industry.
-The gifted actor has assayed a range of remarkable characters – from Balgandharva, the never-before-told, musical biographical drama of Indian theatre legend Narayan Rajhans to Sadashiv, a timeless character that transported us to the golden era of classical music, and many more.
+The gifted actor has essayed a range of remarkable characters – from Balgandharva, the never-before-told, musical biographical drama of Indian theatre legend Narayan Rajhans to Sadashiv, a timeless character that transported us to the golden era of classical music, and many more.
 In an exclusive interview, Bhave opens up about his latest movies, his marriage and its many challenges.

 Hrudayantar is about a couple’s marital crisis and Conditions Apply captures the relationship upheavals of the lifestyle of today’s youth.
 Have you ever lived these plots in real life?

 Although I’ve never been in a live-in, I have been married for the last 16 years.
 I fell in love with a girl back in school and married her.
 Like every relationship, we’ve had our share of ups and downs, too, but we’ve mastered the skill of sailing through them.

 What was it about your wife, Manjiri, that you knew she was the one?

 Manjiri is an amazing girl.
 She has this knack for keeping people together.
 A born multitasker, she handles varied responsibilities with enviable ease; something I can never do.
 Manjiri not only treasures people, but also showers them with the kindness and compassion they deserve.
 I think she’s perfect for me.
 She keeps me grounded.

 In a marriage, there’s at least one quality that never changes.
 What is that one quality about you that your wife doesn’t like but has learnt to cope with…

 Boredom is one thing in my life that no one has been able to change – not me, not my mother, not my wife.
 And it’s surprising how I manage to pull off so many things in spite of the lassitude.
 I’ve got movies, serials, plays and a myriad events on my plate, but I continue to dig for more effortlessly.
 I don’t know how.